AndriPieren/webec/docs/week01/lecture01.md

 - A web solution to keep track of your programming errors.
 - A web solution to keep track of your plans in life.

+My topic:

+- A web solution to keep track of your recipes.

 ## Training for aspiring professionals

 - create an HTML page with a form